proxy-wasm/proxy-wasm-cpp-sdk/docs/building.md

 ### Ownership of the resulting .wasm files

 The compiled files may be owned by root.
-To chown them add the follow lines to the Makefile and docker invocation:
+To chown them, add the follow lines to the Makefile and docker invocation:

 ```makefile
 PROXY_WASM_CPP_SDK=/sdk